DELOITTE CONSULTING (S&A)

 Deloitte offers informational sessions at many of these schools – don’t miss them!
 They are key opportunities for face-time with recruiters and consultants.

 Recruiters are given a lot of power at Deloitte.
 They’re the ones who are primarily responsible for hiring – unlike at MBB firms, where the partners are major decision-makers for hiring and the recruiters are more administrators of the process.
 Because Deloitte Consulting is so big, recruiters have to be the gatekeepers – otherwise, total chaos would ensue.

 Build a relationship early and often with recruiters – at career fairs, conferences, and events.
 If you know people at Deloitte Consulting, get the inside scoop on which offices are most attractive (read: which offices are hiring).
 It’s a different process to MBB firms, where they either want you or not, and office location has a slight element of strategy to it but is really secondary.

 Networking still plays an important role at Deloitte, but it’s more for gathering information rather than getting the interview.
 We’ve known people who have been recommended for a position at Deloitte by senior partners – after 2-3 informational sessions and a resume review – but were turned down in a recruiter review, with no partner recourse.

 The point here is that your application is everything at Deloitte.
-Make sure your Deloitte Consulting resume air-tight before sending it off to the eagle eyes of their recruiters.
+Make sure your Deloitte resume is air-tight before sending it off to the eagle eyes of their recruiters.
 If you need help, we’re here – you can always work with us for the best chance.

 Diversity groups at Deloitte are called “Business Resource Groups.”
 Here’s a list of the main groups offered at Deloitte: